pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit bird-move-right >}}

-if you try the project now then you will be able to make the bird move in one direction by pressing the right arrow key.
+If you try the project now then you will be able to make the bird move in one direction by pressing the right arrow key.
 Excellent, we are well on the way!